cervejaria-ambev/safety/README.md

 Ideally after steps above, all info gathered from steps 5 to 8, by procedure, has to be insert to a system.
 This system is also an input source for the algorithm, so it has this feedback in order to evaluate if it was a good / bad prodiction.

 We are here, trough this opensource code, trying to colaborate with the community.
-It might not be the perfect solution for all uses, but all necessary tools that you might need in order to do somenthing similiar is implemented in the code.
+It might not be the perfect solution for all uses, but all necessary tools that you might need in order to do somenthing similiar is implemented in the code, a few examples can be seen below at section "Project Features"

 ### Backlog